AstraZeneca-NGS/VarDictJava/Readme.md

     It will decrease time processing on big samples because R script uses slow `textConnection` function.
    If you use this, do NOT run `teststrandbias.R` or `testsomatic.R` after Vardict, but use `var2vcf_valid.pl`
     or `var2vcf_paired.pl` after VarDictJava as usual.

+### Important var2vcf_valid.pl options
+The full list of options in VarDictPerl `var2vcf_valid.pl -h`
+-  `-A`
+    Indicate to output all variants at the same position.
+By default, only the variant with the highest allele frequency is converted to VCF.
+-  `-S`
+    If set, variants that didn't pass filters will not be present in VCF file.
+-  `-N` string
+    The sample name to be used directly.
+-  `-f`  float
+    The minimum allele frequency.
+Default to 0.02

+### Important var2vcf_paired.pl options
+The full list of options in VarDictPerl `var2vcf_paired.pl -h`
+-  `-M`
+    If set, will increase stringency for candidate somatic: flag P0.01Likely and InDelLikely, and add filter P0.05
+-  `-A`
+    Indicate to output all variants at the same position.
+By default, only the variant with the highest allele frequency is converted to VCF.
+-  `-S`
+    If set, variants that didn't pass filters will not be present in VCF file.
+-  `-N` string
+    The sample name(s).
+If only one name is given, the matched will be simply names as "name-match".
+Two names are given separated by "|", such as "tumor|blood".
+-  `-f`  float
+    The minimum allele frequency.
+Default to 0.02

 ## Output columns
 ### Simple mode:
 1. Sample - sample name